Geographic Information Science Graduate Certificate

 This graduate certificate prepares students for employment in federal, state, and local government positions that require GIS skills.
 The certificate has been found suitable for the needs of business and industry, including those corporations that serve as contractors to governments in the United States and overseas.

 The Geographic Information Science Graduate Certificate may be pursued on a part-time or full-time basis.

-To apply, prospective students should complete the George Mason University Graduate Application.
-Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for study as specified in the Graduate Admission Policies section of this catalog.
-In addition, applicants to this certificate program must submit a current résumé.
+Applicants to this certificate program must submit a current résumé.
 GRE scores and letters of recommendation are not required but will strengthen an application, if available.
 TOEFL scores are required of all international applicants.